Orange County Aug 25, 2026

 Regular Meeting

 This is a meeting to keep tracking remotely.
-Since the agenda is not yet public, bookmark the BoardDocs portal and check back one week prior to the August 25 date to see if any items concern your specific school or district-wide policy interests.
+Since the specific agenda is not yet public, bookmark the BoardDocs portal and check back 48 hours before the date to identify if any high-impact items are on the agenda before deciding to attend.

 Quick Read